 Some Industries See Dollar Signs in DST

-According to Reader’s Digest, the candy industry had lobbied hard for an extension of DST since the 1980s.
+According to Reader’s Digest, the candy industry lobbied hard for an extension of DST, beginning in the 1980s.
 In 2005, it got its wish when President George W. Bush signed a law extending DST by four weeks to the first Sunday in November.
 The new timeline allowed Halloween to sneak in just under the wire for an extra hour of trick-or-treating.

 Workplace Productivity Plummets One Day in Spring